 High Force Waterfall from below

-Here's another photo of High Force Waterfall from ground level.
-This wasn't taken on the walking routes above, but on a previous visit.
-To see High Force from this level you actually need to pay in to the Raby Estate a couple of quid.
-To be honest I much prefer the views of High Force further up this blog post and you can do a much longer walk too, without having to pay!
-I'm not a believer in paying to see natural wonders like this.
+Here’s a photo of High Force Waterfall from ground level.
+This wasn’t taken on the walking routes above, but on a previous visit.
+To see High Force from this level you actually need to pay in to the Raby Estate a few quid.
+It’s worth doing if you don’t have much time, but to be honest I much prefer the views from above High Force featured further up this blog post and you can do a much longer walk too!

 Bowlees Visitor Centre & Gibsons Cave Waterfall